AI-Native Workflow

 STRIPE_SECRET_KEY- Set (32 chars)STRIPE_WEBHOOK_SECRET- Not setSTRIPE_PUBLISHABLE_KEY- Not set

 You’re missing the webhook secret and publishable key.
-Here’s how to add them:
+Let me help you add them:

-- Get your keys from the Stripe dashboard
+hush set STRIPE_WEBHOOK_SECRETEnter your webhook secret from the Stripe dashboard when prompted.

 For Cursor, add to your .cursorrules: